-The School of Music is housed in Centennial East, along with Kemp Recital Hall, and Allen and Westhoff Theatres.
+The School of Music is housed in Centennial East, along with Kemp Recital Hall, a dance studio and Westhoff Theatre.

 Centennial East and West opened as one complex in 1959.
 It was named for the University's Centennial Celebration in 1957.
 The name Centennial was suggested by Clarence Ropp.